mavera12/EHR/Generic-Module-Framework:-States.md

 The `CarePlanStart` state type indicates a point in the module where a care plan should be prescribed.
 The CarePlanStart state must come after a `target_encounter` Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
 See the Encounter section above for more details.

-The `CarePlanStart` aslo supports identifying a previous `ConditionOnset` as the `reason` for the care plan prescription.
+The `CarePlanStart` aslo supports identifying a previous `ConditionOnset` or an attribute as the `reason` for the care plan prescription.

 **Supported Properties**